APCSJava/MasterMind/README.md

-# MasterMind
+# MasterMindSolution
-Template for designing a MasterMind class that simulates the classic board game.
+Template for designing a MasterMindSolution class that simulates the classic board game.